OsbornePro/NovaKey-Daemon/README.md

   "server_kyber768_pub": "<base64-encoded public key>"
 }

-Use this pairing info in your phone app to configure NovaKey v3.
+Use this pairing info in your phone app to configure NovaKey-Daemon v3.
 ```

 If you have QR tooling available, you can render the JSON as a QR code (for example, via `qrencode`, or via the optional `go-qrcode` integration in the source).